 Victorian landholder duty

-The Victorian landholder duty reform will mean that more transactions will be caught within the Victorian duty regime.
-While the policy aim behind the introduction of the landholder duty model is to reduce complexity and promote administrative efficiency, some aspects of the proposed model are inconsistent with other Australian jurisdictions and will require taxpayers to carefully consider the stamp duty implications of their transactions where they transfer shares or units in an entity that holds Victorian land.
+The Victorian landholder duty reform means that more transactions are caught within the Victorian duty regime.
+While the policy aim behind the introduction of the landholder duty model was to reduce complexity and promote administrative efficiency, some aspects of the model are inconsistent with other Australian jurisdictions and require taxpayers to carefully consider the stamp duty implications of their transactions where they transfer shares or units in an entity that holds Victorian land.

 Victorian Landholder Model

 Prior to 1 July 2012, the ‘land rich’ duty regime applied duty to acquisitions in entities that were ‘land rich’(i.e. entities that had $1 million or more of land in Victoria and had 60% or more of their assets, worldwide, in land).
 The landholder duty model has removed the 60% land rich threshold, with the result that an entity is a ‘landholder’ if it has $1 million or more of Victorian land.

 Taxable landholding entities and acquisition thresholds

 Previously, taxable landholding entities included private companies, private unit trust schemes and wholesale unit trust schemes.
 Under the new landholder model, listed companies and listed unit trust schemes are also included as taxable landholding entities.
 Listed landholder duty applies to acquisitions of 90% or more in public companies and listed unit trusts at an effective rate of 0.55% of the underlying land value (i.e. duty applicable at 10% of the general rate of duty in Victoria, which is 5.5%).

 Landholder duty also applies to initial public offerings (IPOs) and other private-to-public conversions at an effective rate of 0.55% on the Victorian land values.
 This is unique to Victoria and will result in a large number of transactions being dutiable.
 No other State attempts to tax public listings.